Add support for client certificate authentication.

 Currently, you have to pass the SSL options to the apipie-bindings API using its options hash which is not supported by the current hammer-cli implementation.

-#8 Updated by Robert Frank about 1 year ago
+#8 Updated by Robert Frank over 1 year ago

 I've had a go at adding the ssl options to hammer-cli itself and it works for me: